cgonzalez-gomez/networkx-KShell-computing/README.md

 # Networkx-KShell-Computing
-This 3.7 python package allows you to extract differents informations from a NetworkX graph through several data driven methods.
+This 3.7 python package allows you to extract differents informations from a NetworkX graph through several data driven methods .
 ### Dependencies:
 ```pip install networkx``` version 4.3.0
 ### Installation: